 If the renter fails to pay or reply, landlords have the option to engage a collection agency.
 The agency will ask for the lease, payment records, and letters sent.
 The agency then attempts to collect the debt for a percentage or fee.

 Good agencies enable landlords to comply with regulations like the Fair Debt Collection Practices Act.
 It also guards against legal danger for landlords.
+And this is also the answer to the question of "When can a landlord send a tenant to collections?", once the renter has failed to pay or reply to the demand letter.

-Step 5: Track the Process
+Step 6: Track the Process

 After hiring the agency, landlords must stay updated.
 They should ask for regular reports on payments and progress.
 If tenants dispute the debt, landlords may need to provide more proof.
 Watching the process helps landlords stay in control and make landlord debt recovery smoother and more effective.

 Following these five steps helps landlords handle unpaid rent collection clearly and legally.
-It improves chances of getting the money owed while lowering conflicts and legal problems.
+It improves the chances of getting the money owed while lowering conflicts and legal problems.

 Best Practices to Prevent Unpaid Rent and Avoid Collections